 The writing of the men and women inside the American prison system constitutes a kind of shadow canon to that of better-known literary artists.
 We will read broadly in 20th- and 21st-century American prison writing, asking questions about the generic coherence, social and moral import of prisoners' non-fiction, fiction and poetry.
 Authors will include Jack London, George Jackson, Assata Shakur, and citizens serving time today.
 Students who are twenty-one or older will visit a book group inside a state prison.
 Prerequisite, one 200-level course in literature. (post-1900) (History or Identity and Difference) Open to juniors and seniors only.
 Does not fulfill the senior seminar requirement for ENGL or LIT concentration.
-(Same as Literature and Creative Writing 342.)
+(Same as Literature 342.)
 Maximum enrollment, 12.

 Gender and Cyberculture.